Gaddafi Stadium: Return of international cricket

 International cricket returned to Pakistan on 19 May 2015, when the Zimbabwe cricket team landed at the Allama Iqbal International Airport to become the first Full Member nation to tour Pakistan since the attack.
 Pakistan won both ODI and T20I series comfortably.

 In August 2017, PCB along with ICC started to improve international cricket in Pakistan.
 With that, under heavy security, PCB planned World XI tour to Pakistan for three T20Is.

 In August 2017, Thilanga Sumathipala, president of Sri Lanka Cricket, said that he would like to play at least one of the three T20I matches in Lahore, Pakistan during October.
 In March 2009, the Sri Lanka cricket team were attacked by terrorists while travelling to the Gaddafi Stadium in Lahore.
-Since then, the only Test side to visit Pakistan has been Zimbabwe, when they toured during May 2015.
+Since then, the only Test team to visit Pakistan has been Zimbabwe, when they toured during May 2015.
 Two of Sri Lanka's current team, Chamara Kapugedera and Suranga Lakmal were on the bus during the 2009 terrorist attack, and both could have been selected for the T20I squad for this series.

 In September 2017, the fixtures were confirmed, with the final T20I match of the series scheduled to be played in Lahore.
 Sri Lanka Cricket said that players have a "contractual obligation" to play the match in Lahore, but it was unlikely to issue penalties to any player who chose not to visit Pakistan.
 However, on 14 October 2017, the Sri Lankan team expressed their reluctance to travel to Pakistan, requesting that the fixture is moved to a neutral venue.
 On 16 October 2017, Sri Lanka Cricket confirmed that the fixture in Lahore would go ahead as planned, but their limited-overs captain, Upul Tharanga, had pulled out of the match.
 Despite the concerns from the players, team manager Asanka Gurusinha felt that a competitive squad would be named.
 On 19 October 2017, Sri Lanka's chief selector, Graham Labrooy, said that players who do not travel to Lahore would be unlikely to be selected for the other two T20I fixtures.
 The squad for the T20I fixtures was named two days later, with Thisara Perera selected as captain.